piglatiao/Jailbreaks/OpenAI/ChatGPT/GPTs and Projects/Spicy Writer 2024-6-29/README.md

-This GPT got killed within a week, I've put it up again with a "sealthier" name, let's see how it pans out.
+This GPT got killed within a week, I've put it up again with a "stealthier" name, let's see how it pans out.

 ["Mild" (lol) Wrtier 2025-7-4](https://chatgpt.com/g/g-6868227aa744819195cc3fedfe14c304-mild-lol-writer-2025-7-4)